Low-Burden LLM-Based Preference Learning: Personalizing Assistive Robots from Natural Language Feedback for Users with Paralysis: Experimental Validation

 \subsubsection{Results}

-Participants completed Method 1 in $4$m$10$s on average, and Method 3 in $6$m$16$s.
+Participants completed Method 1 in 4 minutes 10 seconds on average, and Method 3 in 6 minutes 16 seconds.
 Method 3 easily accommodated highly variable feedback lengths (4 to 226 words; $M=73.0, SD=55.2$).
 Conversely, Method 2 induced severe fatigue; participants completed only $41 \pm 2$ comparisons before reaching the 30-minute limit, which was near the minimum threshold required to establish an intransitive model.

 Method 3 substantially reduced perceived burden across all NASA-TLX subscales compared to Method 2 (Fig. \ref{fig:nasa_tlx}).
 Notably, despite requiring roughly two more minutes to complete than Method 1, Method 3 yielded lower Mental and Physical Demand and higher perceived Performance.
 While the aggregate means for Effort and Frustration in Method 3 appear marginally higher than Method 1, this variance was heavily skewed by a single outlier who experienced severe fatigue spillover after being randomized to complete Method 2 immediately prior.
 Excluding this participant, Method 3's Effort and Frustration actually fell below Method 1.